jC1108/jichc/_portfolio/coding.md

 Like writing about this site..

-After one year, cs practicum will be close to 2.5 years.
+After one year, my cs practicum will be close to 2.5 years.